Guides

 • Sites look suspicious

-The above two methods showed you how you can “nudge” the search engines in the right direction by manually submitting your backlinks for indexing.
+The above two methods showed how you can “nudge” Google in the right direction by manually submitting your backlinks for indexing.

 However, there are a few more things you can do to further speed up the process.
 Let’s go over them one by one.